“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Nearest Airport: Lokpriya Gopinath Bordoloi International Airport, Guwahati

-One of the remotest villages of India that is located deep in the indigenous territory of Nagaland and close to Kohima… the Jotsoma village is considered as one of the best eco-tourism destinations in North East India that host abundance natural beauty.
-The village, in the middle of highly diversified eco-system, is mostly inhabited by tribal settlements.
+One of the remotest villages of India that is located deep in the indigenous territory of Nagaland, close to its capital, Kohima, the Jotsoma village is considered as one of the best eco-tourism destinations in North East India, which hosts abundance of natural beauty.
+The village, in the middle of a highly diversified ecosystem, is mostly inhabited by tribal settlements.
 The region is an ideal location for birding.
+The village is surrounded by lush green forests and rolling hills, making it a haven for nature lovers.
+It is also home to the Angami Naga tribe, known for their rich cultural heritage and traditional way of life.
+Jotsoma Village is committed to promoting sustainable tourism practices and preserving its natural and cultural heritage.
+The village has set up several eco-friendly accommodations, including homestays and eco-lodges, to provide visitors with a comfortable and sustainable stay.

 Where to stay: Hotel Japfu, Kohima